 8. View details in Log Search

-We can further verify by looking at the detailed performance information collected in the Log Analytics workspace.
+You can further verify by looking at the detailed performance information collected in the Log Analytics workspace.
 Click on the Alerts tab again and then on one of the High CPU alerts.
 Click on Show in Log Search.
 This opens the Log Search window where you can perform log searches against any data stored in the workspace.
 Service Map already filled in a query for us to retrieve the alert we're interested in.

 9. Open saved search

-Let's see if we can get some more detail on the performance collection that generated this alert and verify our suspicion that the problems are caused by that backup process.
+Let's see if we can get some more detail on the performance collection that generated this alert and verify your suspicion that the problems are caused by that backup process.
 Change the time range to 6 hours.
 Then click on Favorites and scroll down to the saved searches for Service Map.
-We created these queries specifically for this analysis.
+You created these queries specifically for this analysis.
 Click on Top 5 Processes by CPU for acmetomcat.